aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 ---

 ## Project Status
-Completed first version of the Excel dashboard.
-Further refinements may include additional documentation, deeper insight summaries, and portfolio write-up improvements.
+Completed Project 1 of 5.